clearmatics/asset-token/docs/IAssetToken.md

 ## [🔗](/interfaces/IAssetToken.sol#L86) `revokeOperator(address operator)`

-Revokes authorization for an address to be an operator for the caller.
+Revokes authorisation for an address to be an operator for the caller.

 Reverts if the caller revokes himself `RevokedOperator` event is emitted.